busykoala/fastapi-opa/README.md

 ### GraphQL enrichment

-For GraphQL there is a ready to use injectable:
+For GraphQL you can use the ready to go injectable:

 ```python
 from fastapi_opa.opa.enrichment.graphql_enrichment import GraphQLInjectable`